vgongar/TFG-Travelling-Waves/README.md

 4. Run and visualize!

 ## 📥 Donwload thesis
 You can read the thesis [clicking here](./docs/Ondas%20viajeras%20en%20ecuaciones%20de%20ondas%20inhomogéneas.pdf).
+(It is in Spanish)